 I made Zap-Pay

-Date: October, 2020 • Role: Lead Developer, R&D, Architecture, Payment processing, OCPI, Laravel, Full test coverage
+Date: October, 2020 • Role: Project lead, R&D, Architecture, Multi multi-tenant, Payment processing, OCPI, Laravel, Full test coverage

 Using Zap-Pay because the EV charger failed to recognise 4 different cards and it's working great.
 Plus app tells me how much I've charged and cost so far.
 Nice work Zap-Map!— Lloyd Watkin, Twitter